ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 #### C++ classes

-The [FileSystem](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/FileSystem.h) class provides the core user interface with general functions that map to their global POSIX counterparts.
-Mbed OS provides [File](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/File.h) and [Dir](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/Dir.h) classes that represent files and directories in a C++ API that uses object-oriented features in C++.
+The <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/FileSystem.h" target="_blank">FileSystem</a> class provides the core user interface with general functions that map to their global POSIX counterparts.
+Mbed OS provides <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/File.h" target="_blank">File</a> and <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/Dir.h" target="_blank">Dir</a> classes that represent files and directories in a C++ API that uses object-oriented features in C++.

 To implement a new file system in Mbed OS, an implementor just needs to provide the abstract functions in the file system interface.
-The [FAT file system](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/fat/FATFileSystem.cpp) provides an excellent example.
-You can see [tests of the POSIX API](https://github.com/ARMmbed/sd-driver/tree/master/features/TESTS/filesystem).
+The <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/fat/FATFileSystem.cpp" target="_blank">FAT file system</a> provides an excellent example.
+You can see <a href="https://github.com/ARMmbed/sd-driver/tree/master/features/TESTS/filesystem" target="_blank">tests of the POSIX API</a>.

 A minimal file system needs to provide the following functions: